WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/d.md

 ## double tap, double-tap

+Use *double-click* as a verb to describe selecting most targets such as buttons, links, list items, and radio buttons by clicking the mouse twice in rapid succession.
+Don't hyphenate as a noun.

 For more information, see [Tap]().

 See also [double click, double-click](#double-click-double-click).

 ## downgrade

+OK to use in developer documentation and for a technical audience.

+Use only in the context of downgrading versions, drivers, software, and similar subjects.

 ## download
 ## drag